awsdocs/aws-blockchain-templates-developer-guide/doc_source/blockchain-templates-ethereum.md

 Alternatively, you can launch Ethereum containers within a single Amazon EC2 instance\.
 All containers run on a single EC2 instance\.
 This is a simplified setup\.

-The following diagram depicts a Ethereum network created using the AWS Blockchain Template for Ethereum with the docker\-local container platform option:
+The following diagram depicts a Ethereum network created using the template with the docker\-local container platform option:

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/blockchain-templates/latest/developerguide/images/ethereum-docker-local-arch.png)